-HBO fans have it pretty good these days.
-Subscribers can now watch their favorite shows and movies using a myriad of methods, whether seated in front of their TV or on thebus to work.
-This freedom comes from the company’s twin streaming services, HBO Go and HBO Now, which allow fans to experience the wonders of Westworld and Westeros using their PlayStation 4,iPhone, or another HBO-compatible device.
+HBO fans have it great these days.
+Subscribers can watch their favorite shows and movies whether seated in front of their TV or on a device while riding the bus to work.
+This freedom comes from the company’s twin streaming services, HBO Go and HBO Now, which allow subscribers to experience the wonders of Westworld and Westeros using their PlayStation 4, iPhone, or other HBO-compatible device.

-Withtwo different ways to stream the network’s coveted library of original content, however, there are probably some wondering what sets the two services apart.
-Like all siblings, the two havestrong similarities, but there are some important differences that render each unique.
+With two different ways to stream the network’s coveted library of original content, there are probably some people who are wondering what sets the two services apart from each other.
+Like all siblings, the two have strong similarities, but there are some important differences that render each unique.

 Let’s compare HBO Go against HBO Now.
 The good news is, they have a lot more in common than you might think.

-Every film, comedy special, and television series is availableregardless of whether you opt for HBO Go or HBO Now, and most content is available via both services at the same time as its original broadcast.
-The interfaces for both apps are also very similar— so much so, in fact, that the methods for navigating one will transfer to the other.
-They’re easy to figure out, withhelpful sections that showcase both “featured” content and new releases.
+Every film, comedy special, and television series HBO offers is available regardless of whether you opt for HBO Go or HBO Now, and most content is available via both services at the same time as its original broadcast.
+The interfaces for both apps are also very similar — so much so, in fact, that the methods for navigating one will transfer to the other.
+They’re easy to figure out, with helpful sections that showcase both “featured” content and new releases.

 So, what do the two services cost?
 Well, this is where things get a little tricky.

-Since the deal’s expiration in mid-2015, however, the company has steadily added support for a multitude of devices to HBO Now.
+Since the deal’s expiration in mid-2015, however, the company has steadily added support for HBO Now to a multitude of devices.
 The main difference between each platform’s compatibility is not the device, but the generation or version thereof.
-Check the table below to find out which of your devices are compatible with eachstreaming service.
+Check the table below to find out which of your devices are compatible with each streaming service.